Skeleton Clustering: Dimension-Free Density-based Clustering: Skeleton Clustering Framework

 \subsection{Knots Segmentation}

-~~~~Given the edge weights, the next step is to partition the knots into the desired number of clusters.
-We use the idea of hierarchical clustering in this step.
-While hierarchical clustering is often applied to a distance matrix rather than a similarity matrix, we can use the inverse of the similarity as the distance.
+~~~~Given the weighted skeleton graph, the next step is to partition the knots into the desired number of final clusters, and we apply hierarchical clustering by converting the similarity measures into distances.
+Particularly, for given similarity measures $\{s_{ij}\}_{i\neq j}$ where only connected pairs can take nonzero entries and let $s_{\max} = \max_{i \neq j} s_{ij} $, we define the corresponding distances as $d_{ij} = 0$ if $i = j$ and $d_{ij} = s_{\max} - s_{ij}$ otherwise.

-Hierarchical clustering requires a linkage criterion to determine how to merge knots, and we find that single linkage generally gives a reliable result when there are no overlapping clusters.
-Due to the use of knots and density-based weights, the single linkage here also leads to clusters that are robust against noises (see Section~\ref{sec::sim::noise}).
-When there are overlapping clusters, our simulation studies show that the average linkage works better (see Section~\ref{sec::sim::overlap}).
+The choice of linkage criterion for hierarchical clustering may depend on the underlying geometric structure of the data.
+We analyze several linkage criteria under various simulation scenarios in Appendix \ref{sec::simLinkage}.
+Generally, single linkage gives reliable clustering results when the components are well-separated, but average linkage works better when there are overlapping clusters of approximately spherical shapes.
+Therefore, in practice, such a choice of linkage should be made based on some exploratory understanding of the data structure, and experimenting with different linkage methods is computationally tractable as only the knots need to be segmented.

-The number of final clusters $S$ can be unknown but is an essential parameter for hierarchical clustering to apply.
+The number of final clusters $S$ is an essential parameter for the hierarchical clustering procedure but can be unknown.
 The dendrograms given by hierarchical clustering can be a helpful tool in this situation, displaying the clustering structure at different resolutions.
-Consequently, analysts can choose a cut that preserves the meaningful structures based on the dendrograms.
+Consequently, analysts can experiment with different numbers of final clusters and choose a cut that preserves the meaningful structures based on the dendrograms, which takes little extra computation. {However, it is worth pointing out that with the presence of noisy data points, the final number $S$ being larger than the true number of meaningful components may be needed to achieve better clustering results (see Appendix \ref{sec::simLinkage}).}